Thank you for reading our post, please rate this article at the end.

 6) Monitor Tire Pressure

-On the other hand, maintaining correct tire pressure increase fuel economy and increases the tire’s lifespan.
+On the other hand, maintaining correct tire pressure improves fuel economy and extends tire lifespan.

-You must also keep the wheel balanced and aligned perfectly.
+You must also keep the wheel perfectly balanced and aligned.

 7) Smart Gas Purchase Decisions

-How and where your purchase gas doesn’t strictly influence your RV mileage, it may affect your travel budget.
+Although how and where you purchase gas doesn’t strictly influence your RV mileage, it may affect your travel budget.

 Sometimes it makes sense to shop for gas because fuel costs vary widely between states.
 An app like GasBuddy is handy and will help you optimize your stops to get the best fuel deal along your route.